allanpersson/home-assistant-config/README.md

 <tr><td colspan="4">

-I use some [Automations](https://github.com/allanpersson/home-assistant-config/tree/master/config/automations) for my covers, but in future i'm gonna look more into cool cover automations, maybe a "naked sensor" that rolls down the covers if your naked...
+I use some [Automations][automations] for my covers, but in future i'm gonna look more into cool cover automations, maybe a "naked sensor" that rolls down the covers if your naked...

 **Automations:**
 <details>